-Confetti Kitchen is a culinary brand inspiring millennials to build meaningful connection through cooking.
+Confetti Kitchen is a culinary brand dedicated to sparking meaningful connection through food.
 We create digital content and offline experiences to empower busy, aspiring home cooks to explore their kitchens and set the table.

 Unlike most food sites, we’re all about the kind of cooking that’s meant to be shared with friends: casual dinner parties, weekend get-togethers, potlucks, and more.
 Why?
 Because for our generation, cooking a traditional weeknight dinner has moved from a chore to a choice.
 Thanks to technology, work cafeterias, and that tasty take-out down the street, there are plenty of options to solve “what’s for dinner?”

 We’re not cooking the same way our parents or grandparents did, but that doesn’t mean we’ve thrown in the kitchen towel.
 We just choose to cook when we want to, and that often involves our friends…and a side of nervousness.

 On Confetti Kitchen, you’ll find original and tested , , and to help you get it together for your next get-together.

 Not all recipes are created equally, and we’ve had our fair share of kitchen fails.
 So we develop and test our recipes repeatedly, and keep ’em beginner-friendly so anyone can make them regardless of their cooking chops.
 And, they’ll have your friends asking “did you really make this?”
 Easy and impressive is our favorite combo.

 From gluten-free to potluck perfect, there are lots of ways to search what we’ve got.
 But what you won’t find are complicated baking projects or obscure spices you’ll never use again.
 We keep our recipes healthy-ish with real ingredients, and definitely simple.